 During the quarter the subrecipient continued to work on abatement activities as part of Phase 1A (the demolition and abatement of an abandoned shed).
-The contractor also made preparations for demolition activities by submitting demolition permit applications, beginning sprinkler removal and performing some other interior work.
+The subrecipient informed LMDC that abatement is now 90% complete.
+The contractor received comments on the demolition permit applications which were submitted last quarter.
+The comments were addressed and revised demolition permit applications were submitted.
+Approval of the permit applications is expected by early next quarter with demolition to begin immediately thereafter.
 Phase 1A continues to progress on schedule.

 Phase 1B design work is ongoing and on schedule.
+The contractor is working on final design which is approximately 50% complete.
 Coordination meetings with the East Side Coastal Resiliency Project team continue to be held to identify any potential coordination issues between the two projects.
-No reimbursement requests were paid during the quarter however approximately \$271,000 in reimbursement requests were received and are under review.